knetikmedia/knetikcloud-ruby-client/docs/ActivitiesApi.md

 activity_occurrence_id = 789 # Integer | The id of the activity occurrence

 opts = {
-  activity_occurrence_results: KnetikCloudClient::ActivityOccurrenceResults.new # ActivityOccurrenceResults | The activity occurrence object
+  activity_occurrence_results: KnetikCloudClient::ActivityOccurrenceResultsResource.new # ActivityOccurrenceResultsResource | The activity occurrence object
 }

 begin